-Users without sight, which rely on a screen reader to fill out the forms will find it extremely difficult to correct any errors, since they must be manually located for each field.
+Users without sight that rely on a screen reader to fill out the forms will find it extremely difficult to correct any errors since they must be manually located for each field.

-Inaccessible Membership Application Form Severity: 1
+Inaccessible Membership Application Form

-In order to access the AISC reading room, one must either pay for the resource or must become a member, by completing and submitting an application form that is presented as a downloadable PDF document.
+In order to access the AISC reading room, one must either pay for the resource or must become a member by completing and submitting an application form that is presented as a downloadable PDF document.

-The "2020individual_member_app" form has several accessibility problems that can prevent users from a successful application:
+The "full_fabricator_membership_app" form has several accessibility problems that will prevent users from a successful application:

 - Content is not tagged, and various sections are read in a random order that is not meaningful. - The form itself is not fillable and there are no actual input fields.
-For example, the text of the "Mobile" and "Email" labels is read together, as "Mobile Email" with no option to type in the user's information. - The document language or title are not set. - Incorrect nesting is flagged for many elements. - The form is missing any semantic mark-up.
+For example, screen reader users hear the labels read together as "Name/Title Email Mobile Name/Title Email Mobile Name/Title Email Mobile" with no option to type in the user's information. - The document title is not set. - Incorrect nesting is flagged for many elements. - The form is missing any semantic mark-up.

 - 1.3.1 Info and Relationships (level A)

 - 1.3.2 Meaningful Sequence (level A)

 - 2.1.1 Keyboard (level A)

 - 2.4.2 Page Titled (level A)

-- 3.1.1 Language of Page (level A)

 - 4.1.1 Parsing (level A)

-Many users that cannot print the form and write their information manually, will be prevented from filling out the application form and submit it.
+Many users who cannot print the form and write their information manually will be prevented from filling out the application form and submitting it.
 This includes blind screen reader users, those with different levels of dexterity that interact with the form using a keyboard or voice commands, or site visitors that do not have access to a printer of a PDF editor software.

-SIBR database
+SIBR Database